 Which is the opposite of clear cut.

-What does Daughter Zion say to transform his opinion?
+So what does Daughter Zion say to make him believe her?